 This is why shopping around and getting quotes from different companies is key to saving money on car insurance.

-This can be kind of a hassle, which is why Cover is here to help.
+This can be kind of a hassle, which is why we’re here to help.